z-izz/yadyn/README.md

 0 * * * * export DISPLAY=:0; /usr/bin/yadyn [theme]
 ```

-<h6>For feh, you might also need to grant permissions for cron to connect to X.</h6>
+<h6>you might also need to grant permissions for cron to connect to X.</h6>

 ## Making wallpapers
 1. Gather 5 versions of your image.